CookEditors/NOS/_posts/2016-08-12-netlify-and-the-noob-developer.md

 ## Updating your Netlify deployed site

 And updates?
 Just as simple.
 Just drag the newly output \_site folder onto the big thumbnail image on the Settings page and it&#39;ll rebuild and redeploy your changes.
 Nothing could be simpler.

+{:.edit}
+[Edit: I had someone read this post and she found a typo.
+I'd written "fold" instead of "folder" in this paragraph.
+I changed it in Sublime Text 3, saved & reran my Jekyll command to reoutput a new _site folder.
+Then did the old drag-and-drop redeploy and voila!
+My fixed article is live again!]

 That&#39;s it.
 If you&#39;re a noob like me and just learning about all the wonders and weirdness of web dev, do yourself a favor and tap into Netlify&#39;s goodness and simplicity.
 Easier than the so-called 5 Minute you-know-who set up.